jalaj-pathak/Friendly/README.md

 # friendly
-In-progress VA, through which you can create a bot reflecting you.
+A simple Voice-Assistant/chatbot, through which you can create a bot reflecting yourself.